 How am I feeling today?

-Has there been anything upsetting lately that I’ve suppressed? (denied myself the right to internalize stressful events)
+Has anything been upsetting lately that I’ve suppressed? (denied me the right to internalize stressful events)

 How could I have handled those events differently?